vinkodlak/rigpro.consulting/src/pages/index.md

   - title: How Do We Operate?
     body: >-
-      Regardless of whether we are a part of the highest-profile exploration operation in the world, or involved in the most basic logging job in a mature field, we'll give out 100%, we will improve safety and efficiency and eventually save the money - that is our promise to our clients.
+      Regardless of whether we are a part of the highest-profile exploration operation in the world, or involved in the most basic logging operation in a mature field, we'll give out 100%, we will improve safety and efficiency and eventually save the money - that is our promise to our clients.
     image:
       altText: Alt image1